 What didn’t get tested were the large mounted vertebrates.
 Back in 2013 the Naturalis collections were spread over a number of warehouses around Leiden.
 Because these external buildings were considered depots only (meaning no offices/canteens in these spaces) there was less concern about arsenic contamination in non-collection areas.
 The large vertebrates were considered to be high risk specimens (so very toxic), and were handled as such, they never had their moment with the XRF.

-Welcome to the February edition of NatSCA Digital Digest!
+Welcome to the July edition of NatSCA Digital Digest.

 A monthly blog series featuring the latest on where to go, what to see and do in the natural history sector including jobs, exhibitions, conferences and training opportunities.
-If you have visited an exhibition/museum, have something to say about a current topic, or perhaps you want to tell us what you’ve been working on, please drop an email to email@example.com.
+We are really keen to hear more about exhibition launches, conferences (live or virtual) and webinars, and new or interesting online content.
+If you have any top tips and recommendations for our next Digest please drop an email to email@example.com.

 The ‘Insectarium: Fascination and Fear’ exhibition present artwork on the feelings that insects inspire in us.
 If you can’t make it to Aberlady, Scotland, you can view the art online here.

 If you’re looking for something crafty to do there are plenty of online workshops to take part in.
 With the Oxford University Museum of Natural History on 14th July at 8pm participate and enjoy ‘Drawn to Nature: Conservation’.
 In this online event you will hear about the art of conservation before taking a chance to draw some natural history specimens.
 The Natural History Museum are offering making sessions where you can create a crochet dinosaur or make your own plant pot.